Current Small Groups

 An Introduction to the Spiritual Journey

 “Exploring the Way” is a one-hour study and it is part of the Companions in Christ small group series.
-During the season of Lent this small group led by Duke Ison will expose you to the spiritual practices of journaling, lectio divina, the breath prayer, and holy listening.
-There would be a preparation session on Sunday March 1 during the Sunday School hour at 10:00am.
-The group would then begin on Wednesday March 4 at 7:00pm.
+During the season of Lent this small group led by Duke and Vicki Ison will expose you to the spiritual practices of journaling, lectio divina, the breath prayer, and holy listening.
+There will be a preparation session on Sunday March 1 during the Sunday School hour at 10:00am.
+The group will then begin on Wednesday March 4 at 7:00pm.
 If you are interested in participating in this 6-week study during Lent contact Duke Ison, or Rev. Bret Cogan at firstname.lastname@example.org.